Liturgical books of the Presbyterian Church (USA): Book of Occasional Services

 In 1999, the Geneva Press published for the Presbyterian Church (U.S.A.) a liturgical resource supplementing the 1993 Book of Common Worship, containing multiple services for ordination and installation, commissioning, dedications, marking transitions in congregations and governing bodies, together with additional prayers for various occasions.

+Book of Common Worship (2018)

+In 2018, the Presbyterian Church (U.S.A.) produced a new Book of Common Worship.

+The primary updates were more inclusive language (for example, in marriage services), and more guidance for extemporaenous prayers.

+The psalter is shared with the Evangelical Lutheran Church in America.

 Publications of books in the 20th century

 Henry van Dyke and others were influential in the first publication of a liturgical book for American Presbyterians.
 It was published in 1906, followed by a revision in 1932.
 Other books have followed every few decades: